rob-roeburn/scrabpy/README.md

 This script can be run to simulate the available tiles in the standard version of Scrabble.
 Defaulting to 4 players and 7 tiles per tile rack.
 The script will run and prompt for letters to be used on the board, and refresh the tile rack with available tiles from the bag.

-The script supports skipping turns, reshuffling entire rack, and accurately simulate the probability of drawing tiles (12 times more likely to draw an E as a Q at the start of the game!)
+The script supports skipping turns, reshuffling entire rack, and accurately simulates the probability of drawing tiles (12 times more likely to draw an E as a Q at the start of the game!)

 ## Coming soon!